igorski/pinball-schminball/README.md

 ## TODO

-* when multiball, viewport should always follow the lowest ball
 * animate bumpers on hit
 * add full-screen button
 * on occasion ball goes up the ramp left from the flippers